Cyber Defense

 Why Study Cyber Defense at LSC?

-This 30-credit certificate is designed to prepare students for a career in computer and networking security.
-The program will help prepare students for the following certifications: CompTIA Net+, CompTIA Security+ and EC-Council Certified Ethical Hacker (CEH).
-This program also transfers into LSC’s Network Administration and Cybersecurity diploma and AAS degrees.
+The Cyber Defense certificate is designed to prepare participants with foundation-level skills for a job in computer networking and security.
+The curriculum in this program will help prepare students for the following certifications: CompTIA Net+, CompTIA Security+, Cisco RSTECH, and EC-Council Certified Ethical Hacker (CEH).

 Career Information